harry-whorlow/devtools/docs/configuration.md

 {connectToServerBus: boolean}
 ```

-- `port` - The port at which the client connect to rhe devtools server event bus
+- `port` - The port at which the client connects to the devtools server event bus

 ```ts
 {port: number}